 Vincent Thornton | Custodial Foreman

 Marvin Brenes | Custodian

 H.D.
-Cooke's meal programs are free for all students and are prepared on site by Sodexo Magic! and Revolution Foods.
+Cooke's meal programs are free for all students and are prepared on site by Sodexo Magic!
 You can find the current menu at the DCPS Nutrition and Meals site.

 Children in our Early Childhood program (PK3 and PK4) eat breakfast and lunch in the classroom.
-Breakfast and lunch are available for free in the cafeteria for students in kindergarten through 5th grade.
+All students eat breakfast in the classroom as part of their morning Strong Start readiness routine.

 DCPS Nutrition Standards

 Tree nuts are not served in any meals

 Vegetarian meals are offered to all students daily

 Pizza will only be served a maximum of once per week in elementary and middle schools and twice per week in high schools.